Ahmedfir/mBERTa/Readme.md

-# μBERT-nt: Mutation Testing using Pre-Trained Language Models

 ## Description:

-Source-code base of: μBERT-nt.
+reimplementation and extension of: μBERT.

-μBERT-nt generates mutants based on CodeBERT predictions.
+μBERT generates mutants based on CodeBERT predictions.

 We have implemented our approach as modules in different repositories.
-If you just want to generate mutants using μBERT-nt, you can skip these details and pass to the next subsection.
+If you just want to generate mutants using μBERT, you can skip these details and pass to the next subsection.
 Otherwise, here's a quick summary of how we implemented our approach:

 ### AST parsing and location selection: